What are the aims of this leaflet?

-Some people with rosacea have eye symptoms (including red, itchy, sore eyes and eyelids, a gritty feeling and sensitivity to light).
+Some people with rosacea have eye symptoms.
 A few patients with rosacea may develop more serious eye problems, such as painful inflammation involving the front part of the eye (rosacea keratitis) and this may cause blurred vision.
-It is important that you consult your doctor if you develop symptoms affecting the eyes.
+It is important that you consult a dermatologist or an optician if you develop symptoms affecting the eyes.

 What does rosacea look like?

 Rosacea usually starts with a tendency to blush easily.
-After a while, the central areas of the face become a permanent deeper shade of red, with small dilated blood vessels studded with small red bumps and pus-filled spots that come and go in crops.
-Scarring is seldom a problem.
+After a while, the central areas of the face become a permanent deeper shade of red, with small dilated blood vessels, bumps and pus-filled spots.

 Occasionally, there may be some swelling of the facial skin (lymphoedema), especially around the eyes.
 Occasionally, an overgrowth of the oil-secreting glands on the nose may cause the nose to become enlarged, bulbous and red (called rhinophyma).
 Rhinophyma is more common in men than women.